 - Remove the positive red terminal safety cover from the battery

 - Set your multimeter to 20 DC volts.
-The DC Volts symbol looks like a V with a thin ‘E’ on top of it sideways, see below:
+The DC Volts symbol looks like a V with 3 dots above it with a horizontal line on top.
+See below:

 - Don’t use the symbol with a V and a squiggly line next to it, as that’s AC volts.